 A service is said to be “listening” on a port when it is binding to a port/protocol/IP address combination in order to wait for requests from clients of the service.
 Upon receipt of the request, it establishes a one-to-one server client dialog using the same port number.

 Why do you need to know your Open Ports?

-Do you wish to find out which ports are open or listening on a network?
+Do you wish to find out open ports or listening on a network?
 Read on.